Use forwarders to get data into the indexer cluster

 To ensure end-to-end data fidelity, you must explicitly enable indexer acknowledgment on each forwarder sending data to the cluster.

-In brief, indexer acknowledgment works like this: The forwarder sends data continuously to the receiving peer, in blocks of approximately 64kB.
+In brief, indexer acknowledgment works like this: The forwarder sends data continuously to a peer node, in blocks of approximately 64kB.
 The receiving peer, also known as the "source peer", then streams each data block to its target peers.
-The forwarder maintains a copy of each block in memory until it gets an acknowledgment from the peer.
+The forwarder maintains a copy of the block in memory until it gets an acknowledgment from the source peer.
 While waiting, it continues to send more data blocks.

-1. receives the block of data, parses and indexes it, and writes the data (raw data and index data) to the file system.
+1. receives the block of data, parses and indexes it, and writes the data (raw data and index data) to its file system.

 2. streams copies of the raw data to each of its target peers to fulfill the replication factor.